Mandaean Americans: Immigration

 Mandaean immigration to the United States has been occurring for decades.
+Abdul Jabbar Abdullah, Nasser Sobbi, and Lamia Abbas Amara were some prominent Mandaeans who immigrated to the United States during the mid-20th century.
-Surges in Mandaean immigration happened following the Iran–Iraq War, Gulf War, and 2006 bombing of the al-Aksari Mosque.

-The Iraq War destabilized the country, causing Mandeans to be targeted by Islamic extremists.
+Surges in Mandaean immigration happened following the Iran–Iraq War, Gulf War, 2003 invasion of Iraq, and 2006 bombing of the al-Askari Mosque.
+The Iraq War destabilized the country, causing Mandaeans to be targeted by Islamic extremists.
 In 2007, The New York Times ran an op-ed piece in which Swarthmore College professor Nathaniel Deutsch called for the George W. Bush administration to take immediate action to preserve the Mandaean community and culture.
 The same year, Iraqi Mandaeans were given refugee status by the US State Department.
-Since then, more than 2,500 have entered the US.
-The community in Worcester is believed to be the largest in the United States and the second largest community outside the Middle East.
+Since then, more than 2,500 have entered the U.S.

+The Mandaean community in Worcester, Massachusetts, is believed to be the largest in the United States and the second-largest community outside the Middle East.
 About 2,600 Mandaeans from Iran have been settled in Texas since the Iraq War.

 Communities

-In the United States, there are Mandaean communities centered on:
+In the United States, the largest populations of Mandaeans are in Texas and Massachusetts, with additional mid-sized communities in California and Michigan.
+There are Mandaean communities centered in: